yuchaojiang/Canopy/README.md

   all configurations along with their confidence assessment.

+## Installation
-## Install the current release from CRAN
+* Install the current release from CRAN
 ```r
 install.packages('Canopy')
 ```

-## Install the devel version from GitHub
+* Install the devel version from GitHub
 ```r
 install.packages("devtools")
 library(devtools)